LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Dataset: The CReST Corpus

 To investigate the ability of LLMs for dialogue-based inference about human mental states, we utilized the ``Cooperative Remote Search Task'' (CReST) corpus which is comprised of task-based dialogues from 23 human dyad teams and was originally created to fill the void of a lack of naturalistic dialogue in team-based settings \cite{eberhard}.
 Each group consisted of one person designated to be a searcher who was present in an environment, while the other person, the director, was not physically present but was given a map of the space which was intentionally incomplete (full map is shown in Appendix~\ref{sec:extra}).
 The pair communicated via audio channel and were given a series of tasks to complete.
 Tasks included locating boxes in the environment, labeling boxes on the map, and changing the locations of blocks which were found within specifically-colored boxes.

-The resulting corpus contains 40,083 words in 5,872 sentences between all twenty-three pairs.
-Within and after this initial project, there were a series of experiments regarding linguistic comparisons across grammar formalisms and team coherence completed using this corpus \cite{kubler2012parallel, eberhard, gervits2016team}.
+The resulting corpus contains 40,083 words in 5,872 sentences between all twenty-three pairs \cite{kubler2012parallel, eberhard, gervits2016team}.
 Crucial to this paper, this corpus highlights disfluencies and typical speech patterns, which allowed us to conduct a more natural simulation of SMM tracking in real time situated dialogues.
-Here, we use the transcribed text from six dialogues for annotations.
-We intentionally picked dialogues where an additional video feed from the searcher's headcam was available (Video image in Appendix~\ref{sec:extra}), which allowed us to determine the ground truth of where the search was located and what the searcher was seeing at all times during the task-based interactions (for the stationary director this is not necessary).
-We also created annotations of the same dialogues with naive annotators sans access to the videos, to explore the agreement rate between human annotators and LLMs.
-Our code to generate all of this is available on our code repository.\footnote{Code will be made available in camera-ready version of the paper.
-Reviewers are referred to the Appendix for examples and prompts.} The following sections outline the annotation procedure for both naive human and LLM, and ground truth inference-based annotations.
+Here, we use the transcribed text from six dialogues to generate mental model traces for which additional video recordings were available from the searcher's headcam (Video image in Appendix~\ref{sec:extra}), which allowed us to determine the ground truth of where the searcher was located and what the searcher was seeing at all times during the task-based interactions (for the stationary director this was not necessary).
+We also generate traces from the same dialogues using naive annotators sans access to the videos, to explore the agreement rate between human annotators and LLMs.
+The following sections outline the mental model tracking procedure for both naive human and LLM, and ground truth inference-based traces.